Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Order dependency

-The port used by the P parameter must already have been set to Modbus mode using [M575](/User_manual/Reference/Gcodes/M575).
+The port used by the P parameter must already have been set to Device mode using [M575](/User_manual/Reference/Gcodes/M575).

 ### Examples
 <br>